 - Make sure that Status is set to Active

-Under the When the following event occurs... heading, select Member Status Changed from the drop down.
+Under the When the following event occurs... heading, select Membership Status Changed from the drop down.

-Once you've done this another section will show up underneath that will have the header When account status is....
+Once you've done this another section will show up underneath that will have the header When membership status is....
 In the drop down underneath that, select Overdue.

 At this point what we've done is to say that this push notification should be triggered when a member's account status changes to overdue.
 Next we need to specify what action should be executed when this notification is triggered.